Felicien-Amafin/Employee-directory/README.md

 ## Installation & Testing
 <br/>

-`To install the project: first run "npm install".To test the project: run "npm run dev".`
+`To install the project: first run "npm install".To launch the project in local server: run "npm run dev".`
 <br/>
 <br/>